reedable/ollama-chat/README.md

 brew services start mongodb/brew/mongodb-community
 ```

-By default, the MongoDB server listens on port 27017.
+The MongoDB server listens on port 27017.

 ## Start the frontend and backend servers